srobo/volunteer-emails/SR2023/2022-10-12-kickstart-announcement.md

 ## Tasks

-We've got a few tasks to sort out pre-kickstart, so if you're interested in joining in on the community of people actively sorting the events, feel free to [join our slack][slack-signup] and ask there, or have a look at [our list of tasks that need doing before kickstart][kickstart-tasks] and find a task that suits you.
+We've got a few tasks to sort out pre-Kickstart, so if you're interested in joining in on the community of people actively sorting the events, feel free to [join our slack][slack-signup] and ask there, or have a look at [our list of tasks that need doing before Kickstart][kickstart-tasks] and find a task that suits you.

 [signup-form]: https://forms.gle/BsUz2SDsRzJfaNQcA